-If you haven’t bought or sold residential property in a while this term might be something you have never heard of.
+If you haven’t bought or sold residential property in a while this may be a term you’ve never heard.
+Actually, if you have bought or sold real estate recently, this still may be a term you’ve never heard.
 If you’re in the market currently, either buying or selling, it is sure to come up.
-So, let’s go over escalation clauses, what they are, so you are somewhat familiar with them when purchasing or selling a home.
+So, what is it?
+Let’s go over escalation clauses, what they are, so you are somewhat familiar with them when purchasing or selling a home.

 If a competing offer comes in at a purchase price of $305,000, the first buyer’s escalation clause is activated, and her new offer is now $307,000.